International Students and Scholars Services

 - Valid passport (valid for at least six months)

 - Unofficial transcript – ISSS recommends that Drexel students carry an unofficial transcript printed from DrexelOne.

 If you have left without a signature or have a question about your travel during break please email email@example.com.
 The account will be monitored for emergency messages and you will get a reply.

 New International Students

-Please see New International Student page for important information before you arrive in the U.S. New students can also review the Pre-Arrival Handbook [PDF] for more information to prepare for their transition to Drexel and the overview on Transportation to Philadelphia [PDF] to guide you through your arrival to Drexel University and Philadelphia.
+Please see New International Student page for important information before you arrive in the U.S. New students can also review the Pre-Arrival Guide [PDF] for more information to prepare for their transition to Drexel and the overview on Transportation to Philadelphia [PDF] to guide you through your arrival to Drexel University and Philadelphia.